AungAyeThan/monitoring-service/README.md

 ## About

-Service which can be run on AWS Lambda to monitor and websites and a metric value of website status code is sent to AWS CloudWatch.
+Service which can be run on AWS Lambda to monitor and check websites and a metric value of website status code is sent to AWS CloudWatch.

 ## Prerequisite